This is the orchestra rehearsing an excerpt from Dance of the Tumblers by Rimsky-Korsakov, Murray Vaasjo conducting.

 Each of our performances includes classical and popular music.
 The music covers a wide range: we play symphonies, operettas, waltzes, traditional and modern Christmas selections, and music from shows.
 Here’s our brochure.

 The musicians of the Edmonton Philharmonic are committed to providing enjoyable performances for audiences and musicians alike.
 We are musicians at play.

-If you play clarinet, violin, bass, or viola, we need you!
-Please contact our Music Director, Murray, at 780 449 6848 or our membership director (Laura) at email@example.com if you’re interested in joining one of these sections.
+If you play violin, cello, bass, viola, or bassoon, we need you!
+Please contact our Music Director, Murray, at 780 449 6848, or our Membership Director, Judy, at firstname.lastname@example.org, if you’re interested in joining one of these sections.
 You may want to come to a rehearsal to see what we’re all about before you decide to join us.

 We also keep a list of people who are willing to sub for short periods for regular musicians (usually winds and brass).